Search

 Thermionic vs Field Emission

-SEM images of a thermionic gun (left) and a field-emission gun (right) showing the tip material from where electrons are emitted.
+SEM images of the thermionic electron source of the Phenom XL (left) and the field-emission gun of the Phenom Pharos (right) showing the tip material from where electrons are emitted.

 Field emission of electrons occurs when electrons are emitted from a material’s surface due to the presence of a strong electric field.
 Field emission guns utilize an extremely sharp metal tip made of single-crystal tungsten.
 An electric field is applied by an anode and the field is concentrated at the tip’s surface causing tunneling and emission of electrons.